- About Saci

-Post-Baccalaureate applicants must submit 15 images for Studio Art, 2 original papers for Art History, 15 images and/or 2 original papers for Art Conservation.
+Post-Baccalaureate applicants must submit 15 images for Studio Art, 15 images and/or 2 original papers for Art Conservation.

 MFA Two Year Degree applicants and Summer Low-Residency MFA in Studio Art applicants are required to submit 15-20 images of their artwork.